dominodatalab/reference-project-customqa/README.md

 * [OpenAI_QA_FAISS.ipynb](OpenAI_QA_FAISS.ipynb) : This file loads a PDF, converts it to embeddings, stores the embeddings locally using a FAISS index, runs the semantic search against the embeddings, constructs a prompt and calls OpenAI's models to get a response.
 You will need your OpenAPI key to be set in the environment for this example.

-* [OpenAI_QA_DDL_Docs.ipynb](OpenAI_QA_DDL_Docs.ipynb) : This file loads a documents from a Domino Dataset, converts it to embeddings, stores the embeddings locally using a FAISS index (there is code you can uncomment if you want to use Pinecone), runs the semantic search against the embeddings, constructs a prompt and calls OpenAI's models to get a response.
-You will need your OpenAPI key to be set in the environment for this example.

 * [faiss_ddl_doc_store.pkl](faiss_store.pkl) : This file contains the FAISS embeddings of Domino's documentation .
 You can use this if you don't want to (re)compute embeddings of Select_Global_Value_Fund.pdf again

 * [app.sh](app.sh) : The shell script needed to run the chat app